Bonnie Snyder, BA, LMT – Swedish Foundations and Career Success I Instructor

 She loves to teach because she loves to learn.
 Deby often says, “Teaching makes me a better therapist and my private practice makes me a better instructor”.
 She enjoys inspiring and motivating students to believe in themselves and their abilities to be the best massage therapist they can.

 Her desire is to give the knowledge and skills she has learned in a fun, creative, learning environment.
 Students say she communicates the main objectives of a lesson clearly, so that they can understand the importance, for their own massage careers.

-Diane Flowers, BS, LMT – Soft Tissue Techniques, Assessment & Treatment and Nutrition Instructor
+Diane Flowers, BS, LMT – Assessment & Treatment, Advanced Massage Program, and Nutrition Instructor

 Diane attended massage school at the Healing Arts Institute in Fort Collins, CO while finishing her Bachelor of Science at Colorado State University.
 She graduated in 1996 and opened a private massage practice.
 After practicing for about a year, she decided to further explore her interest in the healing arts by spending fi ve years studying at the National College of Naturopathic Medicine.
 After fi nishing school in 2002, she moved to Bozeman, MT to open a practice.
 Before long, Diane met and fell in love with her husband and moved to Sisters, OR to marry him.

 Diane now has a private massage practice in Sisters where she focuses primarily on injury treatment and rehabilitation.
 She continues to practice massage because of the benefi ts that her clients experience, the fulfi llment that she feels.
 Diane also loves to run, mountain bike, rock climb, and occasionally compete in adventure racing.